wescale/kubernetes-formation/exercice-guestbook-go/README.md

 The Redis master we created earlier is a single pod (REPLICAS = 1), while the Redis read slaves we are creating here are 'replicated' pods.
 In Kubernetes, a deployment is responsible for managing the multiple instances of a replicated pod.

-1. Use the file "redis-slave-deploy.yaml" to create the deployment by running the `kubectl create -f` *`filename`* command:
+1. Use the file "redis-slave-deploy.yaml" to create the deployment by running the `kubectl apply -f` *`filename`* command:

     ```console
-    $ kubectl create -f redis-slave-deploy.yaml
+    $ kubectl apply -f redis-slave-deploy.yaml
     ```

 2. To verify that the redis-slave controller is running, run the `kubectl get deploy -o wide` command: